Hoyle

 As with any family history, this Hoyle account is very much a “work in progress” and will be updated as and when new information comes to light.
 And again, as with any family history, the commentary is "uneven" depending on how much is known about the various family members and how interesting or otherwise I found them.
 The account is therefore not disciplined in any editorial sense.

-I am very grateful to a number of Hoyle researchers and descendents who have contributed their comments, corrections and additional information to this revised edition.
-However I take responsibility for any liberties in the interpretation.
-I do hope I have not offended anyone.
+I am very grateful to a number of Hoyle researchers and descendents who have contributed their comments, corrections and additional information to this revised edition and their assistance has been acknowledged in the relevant sections of the account..
+However I take responsibility for any liberties taken in the interpretation of the information and I do hope I have not offended anyone.
 Any corrections will be very welcome.

 To ‘set the scene’ I have found the following extract from the Dictionary of the Landed Gentry of Great Britain and Ireland, Sir Bernard Burke, 4th Edition, 1862, Part 1 ( pp730-31) which charts the lineage of the Hoyle family.